-Sprint expects its first LTE devices to arrive in the second half of 2012Alex Wagner - Senior News Editor
+Sprint expects its first LTE devices to arrive in the second half of 2012Alex Wagner - Editorial Director of News and Content

 In the past year, both AT&T and Verizon have flipped the switches on their respective 4G LTE networks and have begun offering several devices capable of access them.
 Sprint announced back in October that it, too, would be joining in on the LTE fun, and today the carrier offered a new timeframe concerning when we can expect its first LTE-capable devices to drop.
 Speaking at a UBS investor conference, Sprint CFO Joseph Euteneuer revealed that the first 4G LTE-enabled products are now expected to hit the Now Network in the second half of 2012, which is a tad different (but just as vague) as Sprint's previously-announced mid-2012 release window.
 Speaking about the network itself, Euteneuer said that Sprint expects its LTE coverage to offer speeds that are "very competitive to what's out in the marketplace."
 At its Strategy Update event back in October, Sprint said that it plans to begin rolling its LTE network out in the middle of next year, with coverage expected to reach 120 million people by the end of 2012.